Table Of Contents

 With the Mirantis Kubernetes Engine, you can rapidly build, configure, and update production-ready Swarm and Kubernetes clusters with minimal expertise.
 As a complete enterprise container solution, it provides full-stack management.

 Mirantis can manage your entire Kubernetes or Swarm stack remotely.
-The Mirantis platform is also open-source and extensible, enabling you to avoid vendor lock-in and improve your system as needed.
+The Mirantis platform is also open-source and extensible, allowing you to avoid vendor lock-in and easily enhance your system as needed.

 The platform supports both Kubernetes and Swarm orchestrators in the same cluster.
-Despite this, Mirantis’ container solution is simple enough for seamless Linux and Windows deployments.
+Despite this, Mirantis’ container solution is simple enough for seamless deployments of Linux and Windows.

-Currently, the platform supports AWS, Equinix Metal, and Microsoft Azure workloads.
+Currently, the platform supports workloads on AWS, Equinix Metal, and Microsoft Azure.
 In terms of container security and compliance, Mirantis provides custom RBAC, two-factor authentication, and continuous compliance.
 You can also configure the tool to provide Kubernetes with Calico networking (or a different CNI plug-in option) and Istio ingress.

 14. Linode Kubernetes Service – Simple hosted Kubernetes platform